liebke/zookeeper-clj/README.md

 <a name="contributing" />
 ## Contributing

-Although Zookeeper-clj is not part of Clojure-Contrib, it follows the same guidelines for contributing, which includes signing a Clojure Contributor Agreement (CA) before contributions can be accepted.
+Although Zookeeper-clj is not part of Clojure-Contrib, it follows the same guidelines for contributing, which includes signing a <a href="http://clojure.org/contributing">Clojure Contributor Agreement</a> (CA) before contributions can be accepted.

 <a name="ref"></a>
 ## References